Rain or shine, make weather an asset, not an adversary

 - 93% believe improved weather insights can positively impact annual revenue growth.

 Today, leading asset managers are developing new insights and intelligent workflows to reduce weather-related disruption to their business operations.
-In response to their needs, IBM has taken the next step with the release of the IBM Weather Operations Center, a one-stop shop designed to break the silos between data science, data engineering and operations, and instantly convert data insights to actions.
+In response to their needs, IBM has taken the next step with the latest enhancements in the IBM Environmental Intelligence Suite, a one-stop shop designed to break the silos between data science, data engineering and operations, and instantly convert data insights to actions.

-With Weather Operations Center, clients no longer trade off customizability for scalability.
+With Environmental Intelligence Suite, clients no longer trade off customizability for scalability.
 This suite of applications combines The Weather Company’s industry-leading weather technologies with IBM’s rich analytics and enterprise software expertise.
 Modular in approach, IBM provides application components that address specific needs in the end-to-end workflow from insight generation to workforce mobilization.
 Clients can conveniently design the solutions with IBM based on the individual needs and implement the solution across the organizations without having to compromise on scalability and cost.

-Core applications accessible in the Weather Operations Center include:
+Core applications accessible in the Environmental Intelligence Suite include: